popkova-a/ADA-data-story-2021/README.md

 * Hillary Clinton from the 3rd place moved out of the ranking in 2017: she was not quoted a lot, but her influence was still great.

 * The interesting fact is that we can’t see Mitchell McConnell in this ranking at all.
-That means that he was not often quoted in news articles, and, at the same time, he was authoritative, according to the top-7 of the most influential people.
+This means that he was not often quoted in news articles, and, at the same time, he was authoritative, according to the top-7 of the most influential people.

 * Vladimir Putin was in the ranking in 2016-2018.